kristinemlarson/gnssrefl/docs/use_cases/use_p041.md

 <P>
 <img src="../_static/new-qc-p041-l2c.png" width="600">

 Note that there are more colors in the L1 plots than in the L2C plots.
-That is the result of the fact that there are more L1 satellites than L2C satellites.
+That is the result of there being more L1 transmitting satellite than L2C transmitting satellites.

 Now try L5: